 Use Tab to focus on the Sources pane or press o, then press Enter or click + Add Source with your mouse.

-of sources.
+through the list of sources.
 Once your source is highlighted, press Enter.

 The process type: either systemd for services managed by systemd, process for standalone Linux processes, or docker for docker containers.